 agree or consent, then the provider is allowed to enter your room.
-Reason for Entry - Rooming Accommodation Minimum Notice Required Is a Form R9 Entry Notice required?
-To inspect a room (only once a month) 48 hours.
+Minimum Notice Required Is a Form R9 Entry Notice required?
+48 hours.
 If you are in or near your room at the time of entry, the provider must also tell you they are going to enter.
-Yes For the provider to: clean the room carry out pest control make routine repairs or carry out 24 hours.
+Yes 48 hours.
 If you are in or near your room at the time of entry, the provider must also tell you they are going to enter.
-Yes, unless it is an agreed service (see below). maintenance of the room or another part of the rental premises show the room to a prospective buyer or resident allow for a valuation of the premises to install, maintain or If the provider intends to enter more than one room on any of these grounds, the provider can post an entry notice on a notice board or another place likely to be seen by the residents affected by replace a smoke alarm the proposed entry.
+Yes, unless it is an agreed service (see below).
+If the provider intends to enter more than one room on any of these grounds, the provider can post an entry notice on a notice board or another place likely to be seen by the residents affected by 48 hours.
+If you are in or near your room at the time of entry, the provider must also tell you they are going to enter.
+48 hours.
+If you are in or near your room at the time of entry, the provider must also tell you they are going to enter.
+If the provider must also tell you they are going to enter.
+If the provider intends to enter more than one room on any of these grounds, the provider can post an entry notice on a notice board or another place likely to be seen by the

+To clean your room 24 hours Yes, unless it is an agreed service (see below).
 To carry out urgent repairs, in an emergency or if the provider believes the room has been abandoned Immediately before entry if you are in or near your room at the time of entry.
 No If you agree to the entry, or your rooming accommodation agreement states times the provider may enter the room to provide a service, such as weekly cleaning At the agreed time.
 No